< Home

 Conclusions:

-Preoperative CRP concentrations in dogs with digestive surgeries were generally above the normal reference range and were not associated with prognosis.
-Elevations in CRP levels are expected during the postoperative period, typically peaking on the first day in the majority of dogs.
-These levels tend to decrease rapidly with an uncomplicated postoperative course.
+Preoperative CRP concentrations in dogs with digestive tract surgeries were above the normal reference range and were not associated with prognosis.
+Increased CRP levels are expected during the postoperative period, typically peaking during the first day.
+These levels tend to decrease rapidly during an uncomplicated postoperative course.

 Back to the top of the page ^